auth0/laravel-auth0/docs/Installation.md

 # Installation

 > **Note:**
 > This is an addendum to the [README](../README.md) file.
-Please review that guidance there first.
+Please review that guidance first.

 ## Alternative Configuration Methods